Easy Homemade Hummus

 2. Start dipping – Serve with pita chips (we liked the tomato basil pita chips for this recipe).

-Try Making Basil Parmesan Hummus
+How to Make Basil Parmesan Hummus

-Tips and Modifications for Easy Hummus
+Tips and Modifications for Hummus

 This homemade hummus is the base for making even more delicious flavors and textures.
 Garnish with your favorite toppings, add in flavor with seasonings and different beans, plus use the special sauce everyone loves!
-All these ideas are perfect for modifying and making the best dip!
+All these ideas are perfect for modifying and making the perfect dip!

 • Flavors – You can make it in so many different flavors.
 For example, in this recipe, we try out basil parmesan, but there are so many varieties you can try.
 Roasted red pepper hummus, black bean, sweet potato, avocado, and even pumpkin hummus.